meraki/cmx-api-app/README.md

 7. Once the Meraki cloud has confirmed that the URL you provided returns the expected validation code, it will begin posting events to your URL.
-For example, when a client probes one of your access points, you'll see a log message like
+For example, when a client probes one of your access points, you’ll see a log message like
 this:

 	```[2014-03-26T11:51:57.920806 #25266]  INFO -- : client aa:bb:cc:dd:ee:ff seen on ap 11:22:33:44:55:66 with rssi 24 on Tue Mar 26 11:50:31.836 UTC 2014 at (37.703678, -122.45089)```